Baghdaddy: Act I

 At the CIA headquarters, outcast analysts Berry and Jerry lament being overlooked in their field.
 They receive a fax from Richart with Curveball's information ("Berry and the Bad Boy").
 Thrilled at the opportunity for action, they bring the case to Nelson, but he asks for more proof before he can approve ("Rules").
 He directs them to Martin, who, although wary of Nelson's involvement, joins the group in hopes of gaining credit for his compendium ("Berry's Dilemma").
 Over the next month, Curveball slowly reveals his history with the mobile germ weapons, all of which line up with Martin's theories ("Hydrangea Reports").

 While the team is optimistic, Jerry intentionally flubs a translation of a message from Richart to make Curveball seem like a reliable source.
 This leads to the CIA confirming the story and taking the case live.
 Jerry professes he lied to give Berry the big break she's always wanted ("We Deserve Another Reprise").
-As the operatives celebrate their success, Richart begins to have doubts about how honest Curveball's story ("Hydrangea Supplemental Report").
+As the operatives celebrate their success, Richart begins to have doubts about how honest Curveball's story is ("Hydrangea Supplemental Report").
 Jerry reevaluates what Berry means to him ("Music to Me").
 Curveball and Richart have a night out in Berlin ("Who's Your Baghdaddy"), while the CIA agents receive word of a plane highjacking.